MikeWise2718/CampSim/readme.md

 -	change cameras, etc.
 -	Changing the base scenario would actually be one of these too.
 Some of these will require changes to the scene that affect the way it is initialized, so we might need to redo some or even all of the initialization.
+Models can be modified in a `ModelMutate` phase
-We distinguish between three classes.
+We distinguish between five classes.
+These four are centrally managed:
--	Total Refresh – those that require the entire scene to be initialized.
+-	`Total Refresh` – those that require the entire scene to be initialized.
--	Object Refresh – No data is reread in, however all the graphics objects are destroyed and then reinitialized
+-	`Object Refresh` – No data is reread in, however all the graphics objects are destroyed and then reinitialized
+-	`Subset Object Refresh` – TODO: subsets of objects are created and deleted
--	Partial Object Refresh – Individual game objects are deleted and recreated locally.
-This should be logged somewhere.
+-	`Partial Object Refresh` – Individual game objects are deleted and recreated locally.
+This last one just happens on the fly as we change our model.
+For example moving an object along by having a model managee change its graphics managee position (gameobject.transform.position) does this.
--	Object modification – attributes (Components) of game objects are modified.
-This might trigger Unity to do a lot of work, but it does not (should not?) affect our object hierarchy visibly.
-This should also be logged somewhere.
+-	`Object modification` – attributes (Components) of game objects are modified.
+This might trigger Unity to do a lot of work, but it does not (should not?) affect our object hierarchy visibly. o	Should I allow a model Mutate To do this directly?